Other / mixed grade configuration · Shreveport, LA

 What is the racial and ethnic makeup of Oak Park Microsociety Elementary School?

-The largest demographic group at Oak Park Microsociety Elementary School is African American at 92.2%.
-The school serves a diverse student body in Shreveport, LA.
+The largest demographic group at Oak Park Microsociety Elementary School is African American at 92.2% of enrollment, in Shreveport, LA.

 What is the Resource Investment Index for Oak Park Microsociety Elementary School?

-Oak Park Microsociety Elementary School has a Resource Investment Index of 28/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Oak Park Microsociety Elementary School has a Resource Investment Index of 32/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page